HlaingTinHtun/frontend_brushup/README.md

-# jquery_ajax_brushup
+# frontend_brushup
-Revisioning jquery and ajax by writing some fundamental codes.
+Revisioning jquery, ajax, Html and css by writing some basic work flows.